thuml/Nonstationary_Transformers/README.md

 This is the codebase for the paper:
 [Non-stationary Transformers: Rethinking the Stationarity in Time Series Forecasting](https://arxiv.org/abs/2205.14415), NeurIPS 2022.

-The performance of deep forecasting models can degenerate terribly on non-stationary real-world data in which the joint distribution changes over time.

-Previous studies primarily adopt stationarization to reduce the non-stationarity of original series for better predictability.
-But the stationarized series deprived of inherent non-stationarity can be less instructive for real-world bursty events forecasting.
-This problem, termed over-stationarization in our paper, leads Transformers to generate indistinguishable temporal attentions for different series and impedes the predictive capability of deep models.

-To tackle the dilemma between series predictability and model capability, we propose Non-stationary Transformers as a generic framewoframework consistently boosts mainstream Transformers by a large margin, which reduces 49.43% MSE on Transformer, 47.34% on Informer, and 46.89% on Reformer, making them the state-of-the-art in time series forecasting.

 ## Architecture

 ![arch](./figures/arch.png)

 ### Series Stationarization

 Series Stationarization unifies the statistics of each input and converts the output with restored statistics for better predictability.